wojtekmach/changelog/README.md

 # Changelog

-:warning: Work in progress :warning:
+:construction: Work in progress

-Print changelog for a Hex package.
+Print changelog of a Hex package.

 ## Usage